core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * optional one d (domain for query filtering)

 The cardinality of con is currently 1 (n2 = 1).
 The value of con is copied from the value of the "hosts" relation and overwritten by the value of the con query parameter.

+Links are modelled as they are in {{fig-ER-WKC}}.
+As they do not have their `.well-known/core` document associated with them any more which would originally provide its Base URI, the "con" attribute of the registration fills that gap and is used as a Base URI.

 ## Use Case: Cellular M2M {#cellular}